holly394/accountability-app/README.md

 time difference in hours to make it easier to calculate the income received for a completed task.

 #### wallet.py:
-This has functions to make numeric values match the euro currency format ("," instead of "." for cent values), find a list of approved and completed tasks (tasks you can be paid for), find the total "money" spent on items from wishlist, and find the current wallet value based on user id.
+This has helper functions to find the current wallet value based on user id, the total sum of a user's wallet based on total earnings and spending history, as well as a function to add new purchases or earnings into the transactions table.

 #### projectdata.db and log.sql:
 This is the sqlite3 database and a file to store schema to easily look back to when needed.